 6. Canal Motorboats Amsterdam

 Canal Motorboats is the oldest boat rental company in Amsterdam, so they claim on their website.
-Just like the other companies, a navigation license is not required on these boats, which can take up to 7 people.
+Just like the other companies, a navigation license is not required on these boats.
+These boats take max 7 people on board.

-Canal Motorboats is opened the whole year round from from 10.00 am till sunset or 10.00 pm.
+Canal Motorboats is opened whole year round from from 10.00 am till sunset or 10.00 pm.
 You can use the online reservation system to book a boat in Amsterdam.
-The boats are aluminum and powered by batteries, which makes them silent and eco friendly.
+The boats are aluminum.

 - the first hour is € 50,-